Wedgwood Baptist Church shooting: Shooting

-Victims

-Personality and mental state
+Perpetrator

+The shooter was 47-year-old Larry Gene Ashbrook, born July 10, 1952.
 Nine years before the shooting, Ashbrook's mother died.
 This reportedly sent him into a cycle of erratic and frightening behavior.
 Ashbrook lived for many years with his father, Jack D. Ashbrook.
 Across the street from the Ashbrooks' home, neighbors said they saw Ashbrook treat his father violently but were afraid to report it.
+Jack Ashbrook died at age 85 on July 20, 1999, a little less than 2 months before his son carried out his attack.
 Newspaper editor Stephen Kaye, whom Ashbrook had visited days before the shooting, described him as being "the opposite of someone you'd be concerned about", saying he "couldn't have been any nicer."
+In Ashbrook's home, police found materials used to make pipe bombs.
+He had legally purchased the Ruger and the .380 caliber at a flea market February 13 and 15 of the year, from two different sellers.

 However, his neighbors had an entirely different view of him, describing him as strange and violent.
 Investigators at his house discovered that he had virtually destroyed the interior of his house - holes were bashed into the walls with crowbars, the toilets were filled with concrete, and the fruit trees growing in the front yard had been poisoned.
+He sent "rambling" letters to the Fort Worth Star-Telegram describing encounters with the CIA.
+His brother described him as a paranoid schizophrenic.

 Police investigating the shooting could find no solid motive for the crime.
 In the months before the shooting, people who knew Ashbrook said he became increasingly paranoid, certain that he was being framed for serial murder and other crimes that he did not commit.
 He also feared that the CIA was targeting him, and he reported psychological warfare, assaults by co-workers and being drugged by the police.
 Just days before the shooting he voiced these concerns to a newspaper, saying "I want someone to tell my story, no one will listen to me; no one will believe me."

-According to Houston-area writer John Craig, Ashbrook had ties to the Phineas Priesthood and Christian Identity, both of which view mainstream Christianity as an enemy.